This document is obsolete and has been replaced by Code of Practice 44, The storage of gas cylinders.

 This document provides guidance to Training Providers who are members or associate members of the BCGA on the provision of training services related to the safe use of gases and associated equipment.Go To Download Page

-This document provides guidance for BCGA members to assist their customers with compliance on the EC Directive on Integrated Pollution Prevention & Control.
-The Environmental Permitting (England and Wales) Regulations and the Pollution Prevention and Control (Scotland) Regulations implement the Directive in the UK.Go To Download Page
+Provides guidance on how BCGA members, who operate air separation units, can assist their customers to comply with The Environmental Permitting (England and Wales) Regulations (EPR) and The Pollution Prevention and Control (Scotland) Regulations (PPC).Go To Download Page

 Provides information on the topics which should be covered when considering gas safety training in the workplace.
 It is primarily for management and supervisors of personnel who either store, handle, use or transport gas cylinders and cryogenic gasesGo To Download Page